 Lodges such as Grootbos Private Nature Reserve, Samara Private Game Reserve and the iSimangaliso Wetland Park and uKhahlamba Drakensberg Park subscribe to excellent ecotourism practices, while organisations such as UTHANDO, SANCCOB and Green Girls in Africa, speak to community ethics and animal rights.

-Local and international travellers with an ethical stance are basing their travel destination choices on everything from human rights and equality, to improved working conditions and environmental issues.
+Local and international travellers with an ethical stance are basing their travel destination choices on everything from human rights and equality, to improve working conditions and environmental issues.
 Travellers don’t want to be seen to be supporting controversial countries and feel that social issues are of real importance when choosing where to go.
 Safety, regardless of gender, ethnicity or sexual orientation are also of great importance to explorers.

-Seeking out lesser known, eco-friendly destinations, and looking at going out of season when the rates are better, and they won’t be adding to the impact of over tourism on popular destinations.
+Seeking out lesser-known, eco-friendly destinations, and looking at going out of season when the rates are better, and they won’t be adding to the impact of over-tourism on popular destinations.
 The prediction is that ethical travellers will look for sustainable experiences in their destination choices in the future, while accommodation providers will look to reduce their plastic usage and increase their sustainable credentials.
 Many travellers are even telling their holiday company that they would be willing to spend time on activities that offset the impact of their stay, with many willing to do beach cleanups while there.